 Looking for wireless earbuds?
 See our best wireless earbuds of 2017

 For the sake of simplicity we’re calling everything that doesn’t go over your head earbuds.
 Most major companies don’t differentiate between the two so neither will we.
-We’ve made five different categories that we hope will cover most of your needs, with a “best” and “bang for your buck” pick for each, Whether you’re looking to purchase your first pair of earbuds other than the ones that came in the box or you’re looking for a pair to supplement your over-ears, we’ve compiled this list for you.
+We’ve made five different categories that we hope will cover most of your needs, so whether you’re looking to purchase your first pair of earbuds (other than the ones that came in the box with your phone) or you’re looking for a pair to supplement your over-ears, we’ve compiled this list for you.

 Okay so we have one more pair of headphones to talk about.
 The 1MORE Triple Driver in-ears.
 You can usually find these for under $100 which isn’t cheap, but they’re definitely worth it.
 Sure, there’s a newer quad-driver version out, but they also cost more than double the price of these.
 If you want bang for your buck sound the previous triple-driver version is the way to go.
 As the name implies, these have three drivers packed into the tiny housing: two balanced armatures and a third dynamic driver.
 As is the case with wired headphones, there are iOS and Android versions so make sure to snag the one you’re looking for.
 They’re also Hi-Res certified and have a 3-button mic and remote on the cable for controlling playback and answering calls.
 There haven’t been too many (if any) negative reviews on these so if you’re looking for good sound check these out.